SIMEXP/psom/how_to_use_psom.md

 You can copy/paste the code of [`psom_demo_pipeline`](https://github.com/SIMEXP/psom/blob/master/psom_demo_pipeline.m) and execute it block by block to replicate this tutorial.
-The demo will create a folder 'psom_demo' in the current direction, and generate several files inside of it.
+The demo will create a folder `psom_demo` in the current direction, and generate several files inside of it.
 To restart the demo from scratch, simply delete this folder.
+Minor options not covered in this tutorial can be found in the help of [psom_run_pipeline](https://github.com/SIMEXP/psom/blob/master/psom_run_pipeline.m).

 # Code a pipeline

 ## Syntax
 A `job` is a Matlab/Octave command that takes files as inputs and produce files as outputs, along with some optional parameters.
 A `pipeline` is a just a list of jobs.
-Each field of the pipeline is describing one job, including the following subfields. `command` describes the matlab/octave command line(s) executed by the job. `opt` contains any variable that is used by the job (optional). `files_in` and `files_out` respectively describe the lists of input and output files, using either a string, a cell of strings or a nested structure whose terminal fields are strings/cell of strings (optional).
+Each field of the pipeline is describing one job, including the following subfields. `command` describes the matlab/octave command line(s) executed by the job. `opt` (optional) contains any variable that is used by the job. `files_in` and `files_out` (optional) respectively describe the lists of input and output files, using either a string, a cell of strings or a nested structure whose terminal fields are strings/cell of strings.
 ```matlab
 %% An example of (toy) pipeline